Apostolique/Apos.Shapes/docs/blur/README.md

 ## Lines

 A blurred line is a capsule with round ends.
-It also takes a radius per end, which gives the soft stroke a drawing tool wants: one call, swelling or tapering between the two circles it runs across.
+It also takes a radius per end, which gives the soft stroke a drawing tool wants: one call that swells or tapers between the two circles it runs across.

 ```csharp
 _sb.FillLineBlurred(new Vector2(30, 40), new Vector2(390, 40), 18f, Color.White, 5f);